rakesh-mohanta/zotonic/doc/installation/preinstall.rst

 5. **git** if you are planning to use the latest-and-greatest development version of Zotonic.

-If you meet these requirements, head straight on to :ref:`tutorial-install`, otherwise, read on below for the specifics on these.
+If you meet these requirements, head straight on to :ref:`installation-install`, otherwise, read on below for the specifics on these.

 Erlang